lando/lando/docs/dev/testing.md

 You should be able to use this guide to...

 1. Check code styling and linting
-2. Run tests
+2. Run unit tests
+3. Run functional tests
-3. Learn how to write tests
+4. Learn how to write tests

 Code linting and standards
 --------------------------